-1. Consider some of the following: the uses of mythology, archetypes in mythology, masculine/feminine/third gender figures in mythology, the relevance of mythology today in shattering prejudices.
+CO 1: evaluate the uses of mythology, archetypes in mythology, masculine/feminine/third gender figures in mythology, the relevance of mythology today in shattering prejudices.

-2. understand concepts of originality/authenticity and variations of recreating literature.
+CO 2: investigate concepts of originality/authenticity and variations

-3. analyse the relationship between archetypes and identity formation
+CO 3: analyse the relationship between archetypes and identity formation

-4. Evaluate different methodologies used in analyzing myths and apply them in the process a) Folklore/Myths/Legends/Tales b) Archetypes c) Religion, Gender and Mythology
+CO 4: Evaluate different methodologies used in analyzing myths and apply them in the process of recreating literature.